eduardlio/learn-js-through-web/readme.md

 Ladies and gentlemen, please,
-free these bees!
+free these BEES!

-Free the bees!
-Free the bees!
+Free the BEES!
+Free the BEES!

-Free the bees!
+Free the BEES!

-Free the bees!
-Free the bees!
+Free the BEES!
+Free the BEES!

-The court finds in favor of the bees!
+The court finds in favor of the BEES!

 Vanessa, we won!